meysam-amini/Dynamic-Drools/README.md

-A Web App For Managing Drools Rules Dynamically For Any Json at Runtime
+A Web App For Managing Drools Rules Dynamically For Any Json at Runtime, With SpringBoot Backend and Angular Front